Eric-H-Thomas/BusinessStrategySimulator3/docs/hyperparameter_sweeps.md

 1. Confirm the search grid aligns with your experiment.
 Edit `hyperparameter_space` to adjust optimizer and exploration settings, and tweak `training_schedules` for different `train_freq`, `gradient_steps`, or `target_update_interval` values.
 2. Provide a simulator configuration and output directory (default `WorkingFiles/Sweeps/dqn_slurm`).
 Each run folder contains `hyperparameters.json`, the generated `config.json`, and the resulting `Agent.zip` checkpoint.
-3. Launch the sweep with the same SLURM options you would pass to `submit_slurm_training_job.sh`:
+3. Launch the sweep with the same SLURM options you would pass to `submit_slurm_training_array.sh`:
    ```bash
    python scripts/submit_slurm_dqn_sweep.py \
        --config WorkingFiles/Config/default.json \